 The Mille Fleur d’Uccle is a small bantam whose heart is massive.
 It is a chicken who loves affection – and reciprocates.
-Their speckled feathering is lovely, and captivates all who look upon them.
-Unlike other breeds, people buy Mille Fleurs as pets.
-They’re very quiet and love cuddles.
+Their speckled feathering is lovely and captivates all who look upon them.
+Unlike some other breeds, people buy Mille Fleurs as pets.
+They’re very quiet, friendly, and love cuddles.
 They’re the perfect size for small children.
 If you add them to your flock, they’ll bring great big smiles to your family!

 What Does “Mille Fleur d’Uccle” Mean?

 The breed originated in Belgium, and the name “Mille Fleur d’Uccle” has French origins.
 Mille means “thousand”.
 Fleur means “flowers”/ De and the contractive form d’ means “of/from”.
 Uccle is a region of Brussels where this breed originated.
 So, the chicken’s name translates to Million Flowers from Uccle.
 How adorable!

 Fun fact: Mille Fleur’s aren’t the only chicken breed with a “flower” pattern.
 Check out the Swedish Flower Hen in this fun article.

 Where Do Mille Fleur d’Uccle Chickens Come From?

 These birds have quite the origin story!
 In the late 1800s, a Dutch businessman living in Belgium, Michael Van Gelder, set out to create the greatest chicken breed.

 By 1905, he’d reached his goal when he premiered his new breed at a chicken show – the Mille Fleur d’Uccle bantam.
 Soon, its popularity spread over the continent and into the UK.
 The USA followed soon after.
 The American Poultry Association added the breed to the Standard of Perfection in 1914.